bookofproofs/bookofproofs.github.io/_sources/history/19th-century/wilson-john-2.md

 title: Wilson (3), John
 born: 1847
 died: 1896
-keywords: John Wilson, Mathematics, Algebra, Logic, Number Theory, Geometry, Educator
+keywords: john wilson,wilson
-description: John Wilsonwas a renowned Scottish mathematician, educator and lecturer who advanced mathematical research and education through his work on algebra, logic, number theory, and geometry.
+description: John Wilson was a Scottish mathematician who took over the Rectorship of his father's Academy in Bannockburn and later moved to Edinburgh as a tutor in mathematics and physics.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---